-If you’re serving just a few people or prefer individual servings of dessert, try making these mini Oreo cheesecake cups.
+If you’re serving just a few people or prefer individual servings of dessert, try making these mini Oreo cheesecake cups from TipBuzz.
 Oreos make up the crust, then a light cheesecake filling is layered on top.
 The entire thing is baked for about 20 minutes.
 The leftovers are excellent the next day or two, and they pack well for games, camping and lunches.

 Easy chocolate lasagna

 OK, we get it: Mother’s Day is a mom’s last food hurrah before summer bikini season.
-So go all out with this chocolate lasagna!
+So go all out with this chocolate lasagna from The Kitchen Snob!
 A delicious Oreo cookie layer gets smothered with cream cheese, and then chocolate pudding.
 You don’t even need to bake this pan full of decadence — just let it set for four hours, then enjoy.

 Strawberry shortcake for one